octachrome/dials/README.md

         queued: 0,              // always 0 for the initial function
         start: 0,               // always 0 for the initial function
         duration: 12,           // the duration of the instrumented function, not including callbacks
+        totalDuration: 21,      // the duration of the whole operation, until the end of the latest finishing callback
         success: true           // true = returned normally
         calls: [{
             name: 'callback',   // the name of the callback function, if it is a named function